KVSDURGASURESH/SmartCow/2::cloud-deploy/README.md

     ```

-2. There are many best practices to take your application to cloud
+2. There are many good practices to take your application to cloud in the best possible was .
+Here are a few

-    - AWS
+    - `AWS ( Amazon Web services )`
         - Can use `CodeDeploy` and provide the
             - `Source` : Use `Code Commit` to create a repository or can use external repositories from sources like `Github` or `Bitbucket`
             - `Artifacts` : Artifacts once build can be pushed to a existing or new artifactory